-Based in the beautiful county of Dorset I am always working hard preventing plastic pollution from getting into ocean and the countryside I love.
-I spend a lot of time outside on the trails around Dorset or splashing about on the coast.
+Originally based in the beautiful county of Dorset I am always working hard preventing plastic pollution from getting into ocean and the countryside I love.
+I spend a lot of time outside on the trails around the UK or splashing about on the coast.
 I have been collecting plastic in the ocean for many years on my trips out and make it my aim to pick up at least 3 pieces of litter whilst I am out and about on the water or inland.

 I decided to bring them to the market place to see if alongside collecting some of the microplastic, helping to prevent plastic pollution, I could support some good causes.
 Surfers Against Sewage was a charity I already supported for the tireless work they do protecting the ocean and preventing plastic pollution.
 I also wanted to support a charity that was ball related and I found Ballboys.
 They work with men and women to raise awareness and breakdown barriers surrounding testicular cancer.
 I loved their logo too.

 My hope is that Hairy Ballz will begin to help reduce ocean pollution caused by human abuse and at the same time support these two great charities.